Centre of Excellence

 Consult Super-Specialist Doctors at CARE Hospitals

-Tuberculosis is a complex disease that requires a multifaceted treatment and management approach.
-While antibiotics and other medications are the primary means of treating the infection, the role of adequate nutrition must be considered.
-A well-balanced and nutrient-rich meal plan can help strengthen the immune system, support the body's natural healing processes, and alleviate some symptoms of TB.
+Tuberculosis (TB) is a complex disease.
+It is an amalgamation of various treatment modalities.
+While antibiotics and other medicines form the foundation stone of treating the infection, you cannot ignore the role of adequate nutrition.
+A good diet is like a warrior who continuously works to boost your strength and help you stand tall again.
+If you are having a well balanced and nutrient rich meal plan you can strengthen the immune system, support your body's natural healing processes and alleviate some symptoms of TB.

-In this blog, let's explore the essential components of a nutritional tuberculosis diet, provide knowledge about healthy dietary choices, and support your journey towards better health.
+In this blog, let us explore together the essential components of a diet you should take in tuberculosis, what healthy dietary choices one should make and support your journey towards better health.

 A tuberculosis diet should provide the body with the nutrients necessary to combat the infection and support recovery.
 Here are some of the vital food groups and items that you should include in a TB-friendly diet: